Best Version of the Series Now Available

 Audibly the DVD’s Dolby Digital audio has been replaced with DTS Master Stereo which won’t matter much to a television’s built in speaker, but for a surround sound system or soundbar the upgrade elevates the gorgeous Frederik Wiedmann score to new levels.

 Is the Warner Archive Collection Blu-ray edition worth the $25?
 Considering that the DVD’s will likely run you same amount money it’s a great value and it’s quite frankly the best version of the series that we’re likely to ever see.
 Despite already owning the series twice over I have no regrets in showing Warner Brothers how much I appreciate the show by buying it a third time.
 Green Lantern: The Animated Series is an amazing show and in my completely biased opinion it’s the best DC animated series to be released so far.
 Bruce Timm, Giancarlo Volpe and Jim Krieg produced something spectacular in these 26 episodes that stands as a complete story which leaves fans satisfied with what they’ve been given but sad that the voyage of the Interceptor was cut short way too soon.
-Five out of five lanterns.
+Ten out of ten lanterns.